denten-books/plain-text/1-device.md

 > book steady and motionless before us, so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

-Note the use of the object-oriented vocabulary in the above passage in a way that does not quite refer to objects.
-When Lubbock uses words like "form," "book," "shape," and "design" or when he refers to grasping, holding, and keeping the book motionless, he refers to these concepts metaphorically as in "holding," "grasping," and "keeping" the thing before the mind's eye.
-The book continually escapes the reader's mental, not physical, grasp.
-Nor do his books, forms, shapes, and designs refer to the outward, material aspects of the literary artifact.
+The author's use of object-oriented vocabulary does not however quite refer to objects.
+Lubbock's "grasping," "holding," and "keeping the book motionless" are metaphors.
+The reader holds and keeps the thing before the mind's eye.
+Books escape the reader's mental, not physical, grasp.
+Nor do his "books," "forms," "shapes," and "designs" refer to the outward, material aspects of the literary artifact.
 These are again mental constructions, not material.
+When he mentions the book he usually means the novel.

-Our unfamiliarity with what Lubbock calls the novel's "technical aspect" thereby hampers our ability to understand how it comes to present itself to the mind in its entirety [@lubbock_craft_1921, 272].
-The viewer grasps other more plastic art forms like sculpture or painting whole and at once.[^ln2-herder] These exist at a time and place limited to their physical dimensions.
-Narratives unfold in time, by contrast.
-To perceive a book, to read a novel, critically, we must abstract from the physical object and extend it in working memory, past immediate perception.
-Meaning-making of the sort involves the assemblage of linguistic minutiae to construct a literary whole.
+The confusion underscores his thesis.
+Our unfamiliarity with what Lubbock calls the novel's "technical aspects" hampers our ability to understand how it comes to present itself to the mind in its entirety [@lubbock_craft_1921, 272].
+Viewers grasp other more plastic art forms like sculpture or painting whole and at once.[^ln2-herder] These exist synchronically, in space limited to their physical dimensions.
+Narratives, by contrast, unfold in time, diachronically.
+To perceive a book, to read a novel, we must therefore abstract from the physical object and extend it in working memory, past immediate perception.
+Meaning-making of the sort involves the mental assemblage of linguistic minutiae, which eventually constitute a literary whole.

-Critical reading in Lubbock's sense entailed an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.
+Critical reading in Lubbock's sense entails an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock was interested in mechanics of literary craft---in how the thing is made.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock was interested in the mechanics of literary craft---how the thing is made.
 He promised to view "a few familiar novels [...] with some particularity," but without judgement or critique.
 "How they are made is the only question I shall ask," he wrote [@shklovksy_poetika_1919; @lubbock_craft_1921, 12, 28;
 @eichenbaum_how_1995].
-Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made," Lubbock wrote elsewhere [@lubbock_craft_1921, 274].
-His usage of object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless referred to constructs mental and ideational, just as it was for Shklovsky or Eichenbaum.
-"The book vanishes as we lay hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
-Critics must choose to see either the trees or the forest.
-As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
-Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole.
+The book's author is "craftsman," he wrote.
+It is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
+Books however "vanish" when we "lay our hands" on them [@lubbock_craft_1921, 273].
+Critics must therefore choose to see either trees or the forest.
+As the totality of the work comes into view, the technical details of craft---books as objects---disappear.
+Conversely, when viewed up close, technical particulates obscure sight of the work as a whole.

-Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
-To read in this mode is to deny the book its materiality.
+"The real heart and substance of the book," Lubbock wrote, "stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
+To read in this mode is to deny books their materiality.
 When reading for pleasure, lay readers lose themselves in the elements of narrative immediately available for observation.
-To read the novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art."[@lubbock_craft_1921, 6] By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
+To read novels for pleasure for Lubbock is to "forget, if we can, that the book is an object of art."[@lubbock_craft_1921, 6] By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
 To "objectify" elements of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
-The complete mental idea of the novel congeals only at the conclusion of reading, that is at the limits of the book as a thing.
-Lubbock
-writes: "[F]ar from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-But to hold the book away means actually to internalize it completely.
-And by "book" he means the idea of a novel, not at all the thing itself.
+The complete mental idea of the novel congeals only at the conclusion of reading, that is, at the limits of the book as a thing. "[F]ar from losing ourselves in the world of the novel," Lubbock argued, "we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
+But to hold books away in that sense means also to internalize them completely.
+And by "books" he means the idea of a novel, not at all the thing itself.
 Thus to read critically is, paradoxically, also to arrest the coming-into-being of the work.
 The difficulty of materialist poetics reflects in its language, which continually conflates mental and physical constructs.

-[^ln2-herder]: Lubbock collapses somewhat the difference between painting and sculpture.
-See for example @herder_sculpture_2002.

 *The Craft of Fiction* ends on an ambivalent note.
 Lubbock sensed the inadequacy of his materialism: "if only there were one single tangible and